johnanvik/devops-colouring/SETUP.md

 1. Leave the visibility as "Private"
 1. Create the repository by clicking "Create repository"
 2. In `Settings`, under `Features`, turn on `Issues` (if not already done so).

+## Configure the repository (requires GitHub CLI to be installed)
+1. Open a terminal
+1. Login using the GitHub CLI
+   - `gh auth login` and follow the prompts
+1. Run the script `copylabels.sh` in the `scripts` folder
+   - `scripts/copylabels.sh <organization name>

 ## Create the ITS DevSecOps Adventure project
 1. Go to https://github.com/orgs/DevSecOpsAdventure/projects/2